 I was off sick with stress at the time and I kept sending angry emails to various people in the organisation trying to tell them what has been happening to me.
 Recipients of those emails didn’t behave like people normally would in those circumstances and I quickly started having an idea that I was put on some kind of conflict de-escalation loop.
 I thought Home Group was finally taking the issue seriously and only, at some point, I felt like I felt out of the loop.
 The person who I chose to bring me back to the team, an experienced manager that I always respected, refused to interact with me.

-I was sure, however, if anyone was able to create such a loop, it had to be Oriana, so I emailed her.
+I was sure, however, if anyone was able to create such a loop, it had to be my diagnostician, so I emailed her.
 I didn’t give any details, it felt silly to ask directly if, what I was thinking was true, so instead I just told her that me and people in Home Group had a massive fight.
 And that’s when she said ‘I don’t really know what happened’ and I thought people use that statement when they mean that they know something about an issue but they don’t really want to know any more details, they don’t want to get involved any more than they already are.
 And I thought, she is a language and speech therapist who specialises in how autistics communicate and her communication always seemed very specific, so if that’s how I understand it must have been what she meant.
 So that meant she was hinting me that yes, she was involved in creatingthat loop.

 So it is possible to create hints for autistic people, although those hints are probably different from hints for neurotypicals.
 I’ve never seen this discussed anywhere, however I’ve never seen hints for neurotypicals being discussed either.
 It’s strange that people rely so heavily on a communication technique that never gets described, isn’t it?